webifier/build/README.md

 Webifier lets you communicate with your audience through comments with the help of [utterances](https://utteranc.es/) and track their engagement through [Google Analytics](https://analytics.google.com/).
 It also automatically creates a static search engine with the help of [Jekyll-Simple-Search](https://github.com/christian-fei/Simple-Jekyll-Search).
-You can change the behavior of the rendering stage of Webifier by providing your custom implementation of  `assets` , `_includes`, and `_layouts` in your repository.
+And as a cherry on the cake, you can provide custom [jinja2](https://jinja.palletsprojects.com/en/3.0.x/) templates if the built-in ones do not satisfy your needs.
+Plus, you can change the behavior of the rendering stage of Webifier by providing your custom implementation of  `assets`, `_includes`, and `_layouts` in your repository.

 ## How to Use